m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 * It uses Markdown as source templating language (and I use markdown anyways my personal notes).
 This way I can write my articles using [Joplin](https://joplinapp.org/) and publish them easily.
 * It's easy to use and has a huge ecosystem, including tools for SEO optimization
-* Can be customized in almost any way
+* Can be customized in almost any way (e.g. using CSS for styling or adding some minimal Javascript, which powers the light/dark mode on this page).

 What is also useful is that I can use Github actions to run my Jekyll build pipelines for free.
-This means that every time I commit my Markdown files to my Git repo, the static HTML files get generated automatically.
+This means that every time I commit my Markdown files to my Git repository, the static HTML files get generated automatically.

 ### Adding a CMS and versioning

-As I mentioned, even though the site is based on static HTML only, I prefer to use a CMS for content management (editing, adding pictures, etc).
+As I mentioned, even though the site is based on Markdown and static HTML only, I prefer to use a CMS for content management (editing, adding pictures, etc).
 Since my code was already hosted in a private repository on Github I found the perfect solution: Netflify CMS.

 Netlify CMS is an open-source content management system.
 It can be integrated into the site by simply adding a single HTML file: